 Supporting our small business community is an area where the City and State can work hand-in-hand.
-Senator Hoylman recommends that the State of New York consider phasing out certain income tax deductions for owners of vacant commercial real estate, including the depreciation of their property and operating expenses.
+Owners of vacant commercial space are able to claim certain income tax deductions that are available to all property owners, such as the depreciation of property and operating expenses.
+Senator Hoylman recommends that the State consider phasing out these exemptions.
 This could be done on a sliding scale, he says, for building owners who leave retail spaces vacant for over one year.